 - Some indication of why the addition / enhancement is practically useful

-Assuming a generally favorable response to the idea on developers list, the next step is to create a ticket for a new issue in the Hipparchus issues tracker
+Assuming a generally favorable response to the idea on developers forum, the next step is to create a ticket for a new issue in the Hipparchus issues tracker

 Hipparchus follows a specific coding style, similar to the ones used in Apache Commons projects or the Orekit project.
 The reference settings correspond to the src/conf/checkstyle.xml file found in the Hipparchus source tree.
 There is also a src/conf/hipparchus-eclipse.xml file that configures the eclipse formater in a mostly compatible way (there are some parts that cannot be configured automatically in Eclipse to match checkstyle settings, mainly in the indentation parts).
 One thing that Checkstyle will complain about is tabs included in the source code.
 Please make sure to set your IDE or editor to use spaces instead of tabs.